orstavik/JoiEvents/docs/1e_customEvents/4_Pattern_OneEventToManyActions.md

-# Pattern: OneToMany
+# Pattern: OneEventToManyActions

 Some events such as `click` and `touchmove` have *many* possible default actions.
 These events are quite confusing.
 And full of if-then semantic logic.
-We can say such events-to-defaultAction pairs conform to a OneToMany pattern.
+We can say such events-to-defaultAction pairs conform to a OneEventToManyActions pattern.

 ## Demo: native `click` actions